MarcusGrass/pgwm/README.md

 The beauty of xmonad and using haskel for a configurable WM is that through a functional language Xmonad provides an absurd level of customizability, this lends itself well to contributors creating additions through xmonad-contrib.
 This WM does not aim to match that level of customizability but instead tries to be minimal and reasonably configurable, while also being distributable and configurable through a binary rather than compiled-configuration.
+Something like [penrose](https://github.com/sminez/penrose) is likely what you're looking for if you want something more Xmonad-like.

 # Usage
 Some getting-started information is described [here](docs/USAGE.md).